-Implementation of Models and Controllers
+Models and Controllers for DH systems

-Installed at about 15 DH plants in Denmark.
+Now installed at about 15 District Heating (DH) plants in Denmark.
 Observed savings are 10 - 20 pct of the heat loss, and the pay-back time is from 5 month to 2 years.

 Why Stochastic Differential Equations?
 Problem Scenario